 Historic District Commission

 The Historic District Commission is comprised of nine members, five of whom must reside or own property in one of the three Historic Districts.
 Three members must have a technical background such as architecture, and three must have a professional background such as lawyer or real estate agent.
-The Commission reviews historic district requests for "Certificates of Appropriateness" at their meeting held the 1st Monday of each month, 5:30 p.m., Municipal Building "A," 201 West Gray. (meeting sites subject to change).
+The Commission reviews historic district requests for "Certificates of Appropriateness" at their meeting held the 1st Monday of each month, 5:30 p.m., Municipal Building, Council Chambers, 201 West Gray. (meeting sites subject to change).

 Historic Preservation FAQ

 What is a Certificate of Appropriateness?